amire80/znavot/README.md

 file names.

 Each of the other trails gets a file called `trail_X_TRAIL_titles.txt`, where X is an index and TRAIL is the trail itself.
+Some trail characters that are hard to put in filenames are automatically replaced with ASCII names:

+* 200B: EXPLICITZEROWIDTHSPACE
+* 200E: EXPLICITLRM
+* 200F: EXPLICITRLM
+* 202C: EXPLICITPDF
+* 202D: EXPLICITLRO
+* 202E: EXPLICITRLO

+In the text of the file itself, these characters are written explicitly in double quotes.

 # Credits
 Author: Amir E. Aharoni